Immunizations

 International Adoption Immunization & Travel Recommendations

 Adoption is an exciting, rewarding and busy time for all involved.
 International adoption can present some additional challenges.
-The Ottawa County Health Department's Travel Clinic offers advice on recommended and/or required immunizations for traveling to the country of your child, advice on keeping you and your family healthy while traveling and handouts on health recommendations before and after international adoption.
+The Ottawa County Department of Public Health's Travel Clinic offers advice on recommended and/or required immunizations for traveling to the country of your child, advice on keeping you and your family healthy while traveling and handouts on health recommendations before and after international adoption.
 The Centers for Disease Control and Prevention also offers more information about immunizations and international adoption.

 Additional Sources of Immunization Information